 by Mark Freburg

 Prior to the late 1980s, Colt was the only real name in 1911 pistols.
 In 1974, Springfield Armory bought and paid for the rights to use the same name as the closed-since-1968 U.S. government armory and began building M1911A1s (and rifles) from surplus and other parts, eventually using 1911 slides and frames from Imbel of Brazil.
 Imbel is the maker of Springfield pistols to this day.
+(Update: Shortly after we published this I saw a report that Springfield began making their pistols in the US a couple years ago, whether from Imbel parts or US-sourced parts, it wasn't said, and Springfield's website doesn't say either.)
 These were straight-up GI-style M1911A1s, about the same as the Colt 1911s offered in those days .
 There had been other makers of 1911 pistols, some of good quality, such as Randall (known for making a mirror image left-hand 1911), but no maker prospered enough to stay in the marketplace during the 20th Century other than Colt until Springfield Armory gained a foothold.
 Some may recall Detonics, but the Detonics of those days were were slightly modified from original 1911s, not M1911 clones.
 (Detonics firms that arose after bankruptcy did make true to the design 1911s but this occurred later).
 Other names of the era lacked quality, such as Essex.
 Names you may remember from the later 20th Century, like Ed Brown and Bill Wilson, made their names strictly as custom pistolsmiths and never offered production pistols until the 21st Century.
 The bottom line is in fact that Colt ruled the roost for at least seventy years however you wish to look at it, fending off all comers.

 While Springfield finally came to challenge Colt's control of the market late in the last century, it was still the GI pistol.
 It was Kimber that changed the way we think of, and buy 1911s today.
 For those of us who buy and shoot, keep, carry, collect, compete with and simply own--or want to own 1911 pistols, the world has changed since the first Kimber Custom hit the market in 1997.
 I must repeat that the basic Colt Government and Commander model pistols were all strictly GI style in those days, and so were the pistols from Springfield Armory and others.
 Suddenly, here was Kimber, a company that made its name selling rifles in Oregon, then was sold, moved to New York, and suddenly started selling a factory 1911 pistol with combat sights, and extended thumb safety, a beavertail, and so on--the features we had all been paying gunsmiths to add to our GI-spec 1911s.
 It was a big deal.
 Kimber made it painless as well as faster to buy a "factory custom" 1911.
 Others followed Kimber of course, Springfield Armory had similarly-equipped 1911s on the streets within a year or two, and those two giants continue to slug it out for the 1911 market to this day, along with Colt and seemingly a hundred others.